OVO | Sinking Funds

 Blockchain & Tokenization

+Blockchain infrastructure is applied at the administration layer, governing transparency, compliance, and payment execution—distinct from issuance, listing, and capital formation.
 OVO integrates blockchain infrastructure to modernize sinking fund administration while preserving institutional controls.

 Key advantages include: